|

 Here are 7 practical strategies I implemented to make life smoother for my husband and to create a home environment that supports him and makes me happy too!

-7 Practical Ways to Make Your Home ADHD friendly
+7 Practical Ways to Make Your Home ADHD friendly!

 1. Designated Catch-All Areas

 One of the biggest changes I made was to create designated catch-all areas.
 I used to get so frustrated when my husband would dump his things in random places.
-But I learned that moving these items can be distressing for someone with ADHD.

-So, I set up specific areas where he could drop his stuff—one in the garage for when he came home from work, and one in the living room for weekends.
+So, I set up specific areas where he could drop his stuff, one in the garage for when he came home from work, and one in the living room for weekends.

 To keep these areas from looking like a complete mess, I used little storage boxes.
 This way, he knew exactly where his things were, and I could keep the house looking tidy.
 It worked so well that he even started using a storage box in his car!